kubernetes/autoscaler/cluster-autoscaler/README.md

 X where is 450m CPU available.
 Ok, but what other nodes that also were eligible for deletion?
 Well, it depends.
 If node B also wanted to move its pods, consuming 350m CPU, to node X then it cannot do it anymore as there is almost no capacity left.
-It has to them somewhere else, and it is not sure that if A had been deleted much earlier then B, during the last 10 min, would always have a place to move its pods.
+It has to them somewhere else, and it is not sure that if A had been deleted much earlier than B, during the last 10 min, would always have a place to move its pods.
 So the requirement of being unused for 10 min may not be valid anymore for B.
-But if another node C, in case of deletion, can move its pods to node Y then it may still do it, because noone touched Y. So C can be deleted immediatelly after A. And B not.
+But if another node C, in case of deletion, can move its pods to node Y then it may still do it, because noone touched Y. So C can be deleted immediately after A. And B not.

-Cluster Autoscaler does all of this acounting based on the simulations and memorized new pod location.
+Cluster Autoscaler does all of this accounting based on the simulations and memorized new pod location.
-They may not always be precise (pods can land elswehere) but it seems to be a good heuristic so far.
+They may not always be precise (pods can land elsewhere) but it seems to be a good heuristic so far.

 # When scaling is executed